Dimmanzo/employed/README.md

 - Users currently cannot edit their applications once submitted; this feature is planned for future updates.
 - Job seekers do not receive immediate notifications when a job application status changes; notifications will be implemented in future releases.
 - When attempting to log in with a non-activated account, an incorrect error message is shown, indicating wrong inputs instead of notifying the user that the account needs to be activated.
+- CV or Cover Letter Upload: PDF files are uploaded to Cloudinary successfully but cannot be retrieved.
+DOCX uploads work as expected.
 - All known issues will be monitored as the project progresses to ensure timely updates and enhancements.

 ---